ralphiedawg/umk3/README.md

             - [ ] Not Really Possible on macos, needs a wrapper
             - [ ] Windows: `GlobalSystemMediaTransportControlsSessionManager`
             - [ ] Linux: `MPRIS` Over DBUS
+            - [ ] Firefox/Chrome extension to create an interface for media controls?
         - [ ] Client Loop For Heartbeat
             - [ ] Multi-Threading
                 - [ ] One Thread to Send Heartbeat